Timgur/gifv/README.md

 A web component for gif video with fallback to original gif.
 Inspired by Imgur's gifv and developed in order to push boundaries and learn more about custom elements.

 <h2>Example</h2>
+  add the gifv.js to your html document and add the below element to your body
     <gif-v src="http://i.imgur.com/w79nkJ8.gif" />

 <h2>Optional Attributes</h2>